 These include adrenalin, cortisol and DHEA.
 All of these work together to help us react to a situation with a fight or flight response – improving oxygen and glucose supply to the brain and muscles.

 How too much exercise ages you: However, if there’s no balance between breakdown and recovery, the body becomes stressed.
-Prolonged stress through intense exercise can speed up the ageing process, increasing inflammation in the body, as well as risk of disease and upsetting overall hormonal balance.
+Prolonged stress through intense exercise can speed up the ageing process, increasing inflammation in the body, as well as a risk of disease and upsetting overall hormonal balance.

 The solution: Holford advises avoiding too much stress by taking days off between hard exercise sessions, as well as performing some daily deep breathing or learning to meditate.
 Yoga and Pilates are also wonderful exercises to balance the body and mind.